biopython/biopython/Doc/Tutorial/chapter_cookbook.rst

    >>> original_rec = SeqIO.read("NC_005816.gb", "genbank")

 So, how can we generate a shuffled versions of the original sequence?
-I would use the built in Python ``random`` module for this, in particular the function ``random.shuffle`` – but this works on a Python list.
+I would use the built-in Python ``random`` module for this, in particular the function ``random.shuffle`` – but this works on a Python list.
 Our sequence is a ``Seq`` object, so in order to shuffle it we need to turn it into a list: